dullroar/ten-steps-to-linux-survival/Step02.md

 Similarly we see that `defaults` is a directory (`d`) that can be read, written (new files created) and listed by `root` (`rwx`), and read and listed by the group `wheel` and all other ids (`r-xr-x`).

-Back on Linux, if we look in `/etc/init.d`\index{files and directories!special!etcinitd@\texttt{/etc/init.d/}}
+Back on Linux, if we look in `/etc/init.d` where many services store their startup scripts we see:
-where many services store their startup scripts we see:
+\index{files and directories!special!etcinitd@\texttt{/etc/init.d/}}

 \drcap{Listing the \texttt{/etc/init.d} directory}
 ```bash